-Bank of America Receives Most Mortgage Complaints in Wisconsin
+Bank of America Receives Most Mortgage Complaints in California

-MADISON –Mortgage problems were the top source of complaints to the Consumer Financial Protection Bureau (CFPB), according to a report released today by WISPIRG Foundation.
-The report also found that Bank of America was the most complained about company in Wisconsin for mortgage problems.
+SACRAMENTO–Mortgage problems were the top source of complaints to the Consumer Financial Protection Bureau (CFPB), according to a report released today by the CALPIRG Education Fund.
+The report also found that Bank of America was the most complained about company in California for mortgage problems.

 “Before the CFPB was created, victims of mortgage errors like misapplied payments and incorrect late fees were at the mercy of the banks.
-Now, there’s a cop on the beat,” said Peter Skopec, WISPIRG Foundation Director.
+Now, we have a cop on the beat.” said Mike Litt, Consumer Program Advocate with the U.S. PIRG Education Fund.
 “The CFPB, which turns four next week, is also making its tools for consumers even better—just last month it began publishing detailed consumer stories in its public complaint database.”

-The report, “Mortgages and Mortgage Complaints: The CFPB’s Consumer Complaint Database Gets Real Results for Victims of Mortgage Problems,” is the latest in a series of reports by WISPIRG Foundation that analyze the complaints in the CFPB’s public Consumer Complaints Database.
+The report, “Mortgages and Mortgage Complaints: The CFPB’s Consumer Complaint Database Gets Real Results for Victims of Mortgage Problems,” is the latest in a series of reports by the CALPIRG Education Fund that analyze the complaints in the CFPB’s public Consumer Complaints Database.
 The CFPB began accepting complaints in July 2011 and now accepts complaints for 11 financial product categories; it began accepting complaints on mortgages in December 2011.

 Some key findings:

 - The CFPB has published 138,086 complaints about mortgages, the most complaints received about any financial product from December 2011 until March 16, 2015.

 - Mortgages remain the top source of complaints to the CFPB even though annual mortgage complaint volumes declined slightly in 2014 and the volume of the CFPB’s 10 other product categories continued to grow.